pasqal-io/pasqal-cloud/docs/usage/authentication.md

-To authenticate with the SDK, you need to enter the credentials of your account as well as a project ID you are a member of.
+To authenticate with the [`SDK`][pasqal_cloud.SDK], you need to enter the credentials of your account as well as a project ID you are a member of.
 The jobs created with the SDK will then be billed to this project.

 There are several ways to authenticate using the SDK: